the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

-= [4.2.1] Unreleased =
+= [4.2.1] 2016-06-22 =

-* Tweak - Adjust the caching rules for Month View for faster loading [46581]
+* Tweak - Adjust the caching rules for Month View for faster loading
-* Fix - Replace a bad return type to avoid unneccesary notices in the error log [62376]
+* Fix - Replace a bad return type to avoid unneccesary notices in the error log
-* Fix - Add missing styles for correctly hide screen reader text [62500]
+* Fix - Add missing styles for correctly hide screen reader text
-* Fix - Fixes `tribe_get_event_link()` which wasn't working when passing second parameter as `true` [61891]
+* Fix - Fixes `tribe_get_event_link()` which wasn't working when passing second parameter as `true'
-* Tweak - Reduce the ginormous font size of Month View titles in skeleton styles [41461]
+* Tweak - Reduce the ginormous font size of Month View titles in skeleton styles
-* Fix - Add styling to adjust List View description to full width [62512]
+* Fix - Add styling to adjust List View description to full width
-* Fix - Miscellaneous tweaks to improve the Month and Day views [61651]
+* Fix - Miscellaneous tweaks to improve the Month and Day views
 * Fix - Fix a shorthand array that was causing errors in PHP 5.2 and 5.3 when importing events

 = [4.2] 2016-06-08 =